FelipeACXavier/PhD/content/Years/Year 1/Exploration of reference architectures and related languages.md

 ---

-### 👍 Architecture for embedded open software ecosystems (Eklund et al. 2014)
+## 👍 Architecture for embedded open software ecosystems (Eklund et al. 2014)

 - Very nice paper that provides a thorough description of their proposed architecture.
 - The authors of this paper once again focus on modularity and composability of the system.
 - The paper proposes a combination of layers and micro-kernel.
 Where hardware components are abstracted away in their own service that is then able to communicate with the orchestrator.
-- I am in doubt whether this is truly an abstract architecture or just an implementation. → ==I think this would fall in the abstract category.==
+- I am in doubt whether this is truly an abstract architecture or just an implementation. → I think this would fall in the abstract category.

 ![[/image 3 2.png|image 3 2.png]]